MLB Rumors: Phillies ‘Especially Interested’ In Stephen Strasburg Despite Zack Wheeler Signing, Per Jon Heyman

 In a tweet posted on Friday, MLB Network insider Jon Heyman wrote that the Phillies are targeting two top-tier free-agent pitchers — Strasburg and Gerrit Cole — though they appear to be “especially interested” in the former at this point.
 While Heyman added that it’s possible Philadelphia’s interest in Strasburg may have gone down a bit following the addition of Wheeler, he stressed that the team is “going big again,” but taking a low-key approach.
 He concluded by citing USA Today‘s Bob Nightengale, who also linked the Phillies to another member of this year’s World Series-winning Washington Nationals team, third baseman Anthony Rendon.

 Heyman’s latest update on Strasburg came two days after he tweeted that Philadelphia was considering the 31-year-old hurler, despite how the Nationals remained the favorites to sign him and retain his services, as previously reported by PhillyVoice.
-According to the publication, the Phillies are working on improving their pitching rotation in the offseason because their “struggles on the mound” were arguably the main reason why they failed to make the playoffs in the 2019 season.
+According to the publication, the Phillies are working on improving their pitching rotation in the offseason because their “struggles on the mound” were arguably the main reason they failed to make the playoffs in the 2019 season.

 “If the team is willing to spend north of $100 million on Wheeler, they should be willing to spend on Strasburg, who is more than just a solid middle of the rotation starter — he is a Cy Young caliber hurler,” PhillyVoice added.